 Zone OCR and Dynamic OCR

-SimpleIndex improves upon this time-tested but ultimately limited model with its Dynamic OCR feature.
+SimpleIndex improves upon this time-tested but limited model with its Dynamic ocr feature.

 Let's look at the difference between the two methods:

 Zone OCR is used to read document indexes or tags from text on the page.
 It is a great way to automate the data entry associated with scanning documents.

 However, there are several limitations to zone OCR that must be overcome:

 - Index information must be in the exact same place on every page

 - Documents shift and skew during scanning, causing the zones to not line up

 - If surrounding lines or text on the document are too close, they can encroach on the zone